N-Dave-08/SQL-Everyday/README.md

 ## Getting Started

 1. **Read the Learning Guide**: Start with `LEARNING-GUIDE.md` for complete instructions on:
-   - How to set up PostgreSQL (recommended) or SQLite
+   - How to set up PostgreSQL (required for this course)
    - Where to save your solutions
    - How to run SQL queries in your IDE
    - How to validate your answers